Cat Vaccines: Types, Schedules, & More [Vet-Approved Guide]

 3. Bordetella Vaccine for Cats

-The Bordetella vaccine helps prevent feline bordetella.
-Bordetella bronchiseptica is the bacterium that causes the highly contagious respiratory disease known as feline bordetellosis, also known as bordetella or kennel cough.
+Bordetella bronchiseptica is a bacterium that causes the highly contagious respiratory disease known as feline bordetellosis, also known as bordetella or kennel cough.

 Bordetella in cats produces symptoms like sneezing, coughing, fever, nasal discharge, and ocular discharge.